isabella232/sosp21-artifact/README.md

 - Run dSpace controllers: `cd ./runtime/sync; make run; cd ../policy; make run`.

 **Build a digi:**
 - `cd ./mocks` -- all the commands below assume they are run under `./mocks` (or it can be any directory that contains the `Makefile` in it).
-Update the `REPO` parameter in the Makefile to your own container hub repository (e.g., dockerhub).
+Update the `n` parameter in the Makefile to your own container hub repository (e.g., dockerhub or [local repo with minikube](https://stackoverflow.com/questions/42564058/how-to-use-local-docker-images-with-minikube)).
   ```Makefile
   ifndef REPO
   override REPO = YOUR_DOCKERHUB_ACCOUNT